 Cardiac rehabilitation has notoriously low participation rates, contributing to the re-hospitalization of nearly 50% of patients in the six months following a cardiac event.
-Recora is looking to improve this, by taking advantage of the home telehealth boom.
+Aviary Health, formerly Recora, is looking to improve this by taking advantage of the home telehealth boom.
 Through the service, patients receive an exercise kit, tablet, and remote access to resources like training videos, consultations, and support groups so they can monitor and carry out their rehab from home.

 Kirsty